 In separate activity, the Plata Receiver issued his Sixth Quarterly Report (dated September 25, 2007) in which he summarized the major remedial projects that were underway.
 On December 14, 2007, after two months of discovery proceedings, the court issued an order staying the discovery and vacating all pre-trial and trial dates.
 The court also granted in part the defendants' motion for additional time to review and revise their privilege logs.
 The court then referred the case back to the magistrate judge for further proceedings.

 On January 23, 2008, the court appointed J. Clark Kelso to be the new Receiver in the case, replacing Robert Sillen.
-On February 26, 2008, the court approved a construction agreement in the case.
-This agreement approved three different construction projects, including a medical center at the San Quentin Prison, additional office space at the CDCR, as well as 5,000 CDCR medical beds and 5,000 CDCR mental health beds.
+On February 26, 2008, the court approved a construction agreement which involved three different construction projects, including a medical center at the San Quentin Prison, additional office space at the CDCR, as well as 5,000 CDCR medical beds and 5,000 CDCR mental health beds.

 On October 27, 2008, Judge Henderson ordered the defendants to transfer $250 million to the receiver by November 5, 2008.
 On October 31, 2008, the defendants concurrently filed an appeal and a motion to stay Judge Henderson's order that they transfer the money to the receiver.
 On November 7, 2008, Judge Henderson heard oral argument on the motion to stay and subsequently issued an order denying the motion.
 Later that same day, the United States Court of Appeals for the Ninth Circuit granted the defendants' motion for a stay.